-It works like this: if typical users receive an email that says, “Click here to see dancing bunnies”, then a significant number of them are going to circumvent any and every protection the system might have in place, because they want to see those dancing bunnies, dammit.
+It works like this: if users receive an email saying, “Click here to see dancing bunnies”, a significant number of them are going to circumvent any and every protection the system might have in place.

 At that point, it doesn’t matter what the ideal operating system is or even what the best anti-malware tool is.
-We’ve all seen or heard of users who very carefully and determinedly dismiss, ignore or otherwise bypass every warning and every roadblock that’s been put in place to keep them safe, simply to see those dancing bunnies.
+We’ve all seen or heard of users who very carefully and determinedly dismiss, ignore, or otherwise bypass every warning and every roadblock put in place to keep them safe, simply to see those dancing bunnies.

 Don’t be that person.

 Pay attention to what security tools and measures tell you.
 If your anti-malware tools throw up a warning, STOP.
 Yes, it could be a false positive, though most often it’s not.
 It could be an annoyance, but it’s an annoyance meant to keep you safe.

 Do some research before you proceed.
 Read the messages your anti-malware tool is giving you, as well as any additional information it offers.
 Search the internet to see what others’ experiences have been in your situation.
 Ask a trusted adviser.
 Get more information before proceeding.

 Your security tools are warning you for a reason.

 Remember, once your machine has been compromised by malware, it’s not your machine any more.
 Once your account has been hacked into, it’s not your account any more.

 The cost of failure in scenarios like this can be very, very high.